 Yes.
 Our donkeys are licensed and insured to work at planned public, private, corporate and charity events, as well as in schools and churches etc, as long at it is safe and suitable for the donkeys and public.
 Blackberry donkeys provides a risk assessment, a copy of their licence and public liability insurance documentation, prior to each event.

 Do Blackberry Donkeys have a licence?

 Yes.
 Blackberry donkeys hold a current 5 star Licence, issued by the Local Authority and their vet.
 Blackbery Donkeys are inspected under the animal welfare laws and hold a current 5 star licence, for the highest possible donkey welfare standards.
 The yearly inspection not only assesses the donkeys, but also the premises, saddles, tack, stables, grazing and training area, fields, mode of transport, disease control precautions, as well as the knowledge and qualifications of the license holder.
 (Licence No. HART/RE05).
 As part of the law, random checks are made throughout the licensing period.
 Teddy has his own Keeping or Training of Animals for Exhibition Licence, for which there is no star rating available, but

-he still receives the same star treatment as his ridden donkey companions.
+he still receives the same star treatment as his bigger donkey companions.